Kcstills17/Launch-School-101-Lesson1/RB109/brandi_MockWA.md

 puts player
 ```

 our error here is this `no implicit conversion of nil into Hash (TypeError)` .
 This usually implies that we are not accessing the values of one of the hashes here incorrectly.
 And in fact, that is the case.
 On the line where `player.merge(character_classes[input])` is we are not actually accessing the value of any hash.
 The input will be given will be a string.
 And in the case of our hash there are no keys that are string object values.
 To resolve this we can convert our input into a symbol by typing this code in place of the previous `player.merge(character_classes[input.to_sym])` and now we will be able to access the 	`character_classes`  's ' hash values.
+Then we can assign player to this new code `player = player.merge(character_classes[input.to_sym])` which when `player` is invoked by `puts`  the newly updated hash will be displayed.